EFF boycotts Ramaphosa's reply to parliamentary debate

-The EFF will not be present in parliament to listen to President Cyril Ramaphosa respond to MPs who shared their views during a his State of the Nation Address.
+The EFF will not be present in parliament to listen to President Cyril Ramaphosa respond to MPs who shared their views during a debate on his State of the Nation Address.

 In a statement on Thursday, EFF spokesperson Sinawo Thambo reiterated the party’s stance and views on Ramaphosa’s leadership, noting that the party has always been vocal and clear that the president has failed.